What equipment do I need for rock climbing?

 |Rope||Sterling Evolution Velocity Dynamic|

 |Rock Climbing Helmet||Black Diamond Vapor Helmet|

 |Sport Climbing Equipment Quickdraws||CAMP USA Dyon Express KS Quickdraw – 6-Pack|

 DMM Alloy Offset Nuts

-I was taking some friends climbing for the first time and the most common thing they asked me was “what is ALL the equipment I need to rock climb”?
-If you’ve only seen movies like Free Solo or Cliffhanger then your rack of gear might look a biiiit different than a standard climbing rack.
+I was taking some friends rock climbing for the first time and the most common thing they asked me was “what is ALL the rock climbing equipment I need”?

 The rock climbing equipment needed to climb varies from day-to-day, depending on the style of climbing.
 The climbing gear I bring to the gym for a day of hard bouldering is entirely different than my rack of climbing gear for an AMGA Exam.